SoCal family devastated by loss of 3 loved ones to COVID-19

 A depleted medical staff did what they could for her cousin Alma, who also passed away.
 Karla said she might've had better care had they not been short-staffed.

-The family has started a GoFundMe page for Gerry and Luis, who were the breadwinners in their families.
+The family has started a GoFundMe page for Gerry and a GoFundMe page for Luis, who were the breadwinners in their families.